dojo/dojo.io/site/source/tutorials/1050_development_environment/index.md

 {% instruction 'Test error highlighting' %}

+This tutorial uses VS Code, however you can use any TypeScript compatible editor you wish.

-Within the demo app, open `src/widgets/WorkerContainer.ts`.
+Within the demo app, open `src/widgets/WorkerContainer.ts` in your code editor of choice.
 In `WorkerContainer`, there is code to create an instance of the `Worker` widget within the `render` function.
 Modify it to add a fake property, e.g.:

 ```typescript
 const workers = workerData.map((worker, i) => w(Worker, {